 Social justice groups in support of racial equality, such as Black Lives Matter, have openly opposed the criminalization of drugs in the United States stating that criminalization of drugs racially profiles black Americans and continues the cycle of systematic oppression.
 Some medical professionals have even spoken out against the criminalization of drugs, such as clinical pharmacist Jenni Stein, hoping to fight against drugs like crack and cocaine through education and rehabilitation, not jail time.

 As a leader in drug and alcohol rehabilitation, Vertava Health of Massachusetts has provided customizable rehabilitation programs to citizens of Massachusetts and the surrounding region.
 Vertava Health of Massachusetts provides all three types of rehabilitation mentioned above, and a variety of modalities and clinical approaches in an inpatient setting.
 Some of the treatment programs offered by Vertava Health of Massachusetts include:

 - Medically supervised detox

 - Transition and aftercare

 - Behavioral adjustment techniques

 Swift River is dedicated to your sobriety, and for that reason many of their programs are customizable to fit your needs and expectations.
 There are a variety of clinical approaches used across the programs offered by Swift River, which gives you more power when it comes to tailoring a program specifically to you.
 Upon completion of an inpatient program, Swift River can get you set up with an aftercare program and help you find housing that will continue your recovery, not inhibit it.

 If you or a loved one suffers from addiction, the first step is professional help.
-If you would like to learn more about the programs and services that Swift River has to offer, give us a call today.
+If you would like to learn more about the programs and services offered at Swift River call us today.
 Your call is always confidential, and our addiction treatment specialists are available to talk around the clock.
 Start your journey to recovery today.